 Data used for creating a signature: A unique dataset, such as codes or private encryption keys, that the signer uses in order to create a digital signature.
-A more detailed description is based on requirements conformant to specifications issued on the basis of the Regulation.

 In case of signature certificates based on public key encryption, such as in the scope of application of this document, the data used for the creation of the signature include the private keys.
 Thus, this document refers to the data used for creating a signature as private key.